martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

-The `USE_CERTIFICATE` frame (0xFRAME-TBD5) is sent by clients to indicate that processing of a request should use a certificate provided in a previous `CERTIFICATE` frame and proved by a preceding `CERTIFICATE_PROOF` frame.
+The `USE_CERTIFICATE` frame (0xFRAME-TBD5) is sent by clients to indicate that processing of a request should use a certificate provided in a previous `CERTIFICATE` frame and proved by a previous `CERTIFICATE_PROOF` frame.
 The frame includes a certificate identifier which can be used to correlate the stream with a `CERTIFICATE` frame received on stream zero.